JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 ##### PyGWalker x Streamlit

-While working on some PoCs where a quick demo of the data model is required, you can use Pygwalker via jhub or with Streamlit.
+While working on some PoCs where a quick demo of the data model is required, you can use **Pygwalker via jhub or with Streamlit**.

-This can be helpful before full [AI/BI solutions](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) are getting build and get stakeholders expectations in line.
+This can be helpful before full [AI/BI solutions](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) are getting build and get stakeholders expectations in line during early development phases.

 {{< details title="PyGWalker | Turn your pandas dataframe into an interactive UI for visual analysis 📌" closed="true" >}}